heb12/heb12mobile/README.md

 # Installation
 1. Extract the latest file from `releases`
 2. Send the .apk file to your device
-3. Install it (you will have to turn on storage permissions)
+3. Install it and follow the instructions to turn on storage permissions